-A Permian High School alum, Brooks attended Texas A&M University, where he received U.S. Army training in the Corps of Cadets.
+A Permian High School alum, Brooks attended Texas A&M University, where he was a member of the Corps of Cadets.
 After graduating cum laude from Texas A&M, Landgraf earned his law degree from the St. Mary's University School of Law in San Antonio, where he also served as the editor-in-chief of the law review.

 Following law school, Brooks immediately returned home to West Texas and represented energy producers and other local businesses while working in private practice.
 Landgraf was named volunteer of the year by Legal Aid for his pro bono efforts.
-Currently, Brooks practices law at Todd, Barron, Thomason, Hudman & Bebout, P.C., and manages the family ranching operation from Odessa.
+Currently, Brooks practices law at Todd, Barron, Thomason, Hudman, Bebout & Rodriguez, P.C., and manages the family ranching operation from Odessa.